 There are other variants of thick porridge made from root vegetables as opposed to grains.
 Ugali, for instance, can be made from cassava, and this variation is known as ugali wa mhogo.
 This cassava dish is not dissimilar to West and Central African fufu.
 Ugali wa mhogo can also be made by mixing cornmeal with cassava as opposed to using those ingredients separately.

 Demystifying African Staples

-African staples are rarely seasoned and often criticised for their lack of flavour.
-However in comparison to rice or oat dishes, it is usually the accompaniments that provide the flavour and set the tone of a dish.
+African staples are rarely seasoned and often criticized for their lack of flavor.
+However, in comparison to rice or oat dishes, it is usually the accompaniments that provide the flavor and set the tone of a dish.
 If this food sounds extremely foreign, unfamiliar or strange, it is not.
 Cornmeal porridge in the form of yellow polenta is a traditional Italian food.
 The Italians may also prefer the white version in some regions.
-Millet porridge is a Russian staple and can be eaten as a sweet or savoury dish.
+Millet porridge is a Russian staple and can be eaten as a sweet or savory dish.
 White cornmeal is used around the world and is a chief ingredient in cuisines of the Americas.
 Tamales, a popular Mexican food, are made from cornmeal.
-To make thick African porridge such as ugali, all you would need is cornmeal, water and salt to taste.
-You will also need a good wooden spoon and the long handled saucepan with a cover.
-For step by step instructions click here.
+To make thick African porridge such as all you would need is cornmeal, water and salt to taste.
+You will also need a good wooden spoon and the long-handled saucepan with a cover.